antfriend/antfriend.github.io/journals.md

 [Image source](journals/sbt/sbt_1.png)

 ### Text
-Eg ene en
-The fabric of (A a
+The fabric of Meaning
-iS a. weave of two
+is a weave of two
-a elemental forms of
+elemental forms of
-thy or
+existence: ①the things or
-and @the
+nouns and ②the verbs or
-actions and es
+actions and relationships
-which connect the ie
+which connect the things.

-fT WCan run
-ee Ci re les, PSE
-a on 8 4 J
+noun "I" → verb "can run" → home. circles. the machine.

+this is the Semantic Bit

-Ml The semantic =e
+The semantic bit
-GE meaning
+ascribes meaning through
-Aimension, of ee
+adding a dimension of time.

 ---